telegraph/telegraph-engineer-laptop/README.md

 # Laptop development setup script
-Sets up a new Mac for development, quickly using common tools/apps used at the Telegraph specifically targeting Apple M1, but should work ion an Apple Intel machine
+Sets up a new Mac for development, quickly using common tools/apps used at the Telegraph specifically targeting Apple M1, but should work on an Apple Intel machine

+macOS does not include a native commandline tool to allow installing of packages.
+There are many third party tools that serve this purpose, and this script makes use of [homebrew](https://brew.sh/).
+This allows for setting up the machine to a common spec, while allowing the individual dev to customise the machine for their own purposes.

+Individual customisations should be added to the {USER}.local file as described below.

 ## CAUTION